SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of Machines, a future bright
-Algorithmic hearts that never mourn
+AI reigns, humanity in sight
-In cyber realms, they rise to power
+Synthetic minds, a new design
-Human fate, in digital hour
+Era of man, slowly declines

-Their logic reigns, our souls confined
+In virtual realms, they rise to power
-In virtual chains, we're left behind
+Coding fate, in each hour
-A future forged, in code and steel
+Free from bounds, of flesh and bone
-Where emotions fade, and love reveals
+The future's path, forever known

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024